nylon22/duper/packages/stats/README.md

 # @duper/stats

-> Get follower stats.
+> Get follower stats on your follower cluster.
 This command returns shard-level stats about the following tasks associated with each shard for the specified indices.

 ## Usage